ciprian-anghel/design-patterns/src/headfirst/Design Principles.md

 - The "Dependency Inversion" means that the relationship is reversed in terms of control.
 The high-level does not depend on the concrete low-level, but the low-level concrete depends on abstraction.
 Both high-level and low-level now depends on the same abstraction.

 ## 7. Principle of Least Knowledge - talk only to your immediate friends.
+### Example - take any object - we should only invoke methods that belong to:
+- The object itself
+- Objects passed in as a parameter to the method
+- Any object the method creates or instantiates
+- Any components of the object